Some mathematical insights on Density Matrix Embedding Theory: Abstract

 \section{Abstract}

-This article discusses some mathematical properties of the Density Matrix Embedding Theory (DMET).
+This article provides the first mathematical analysis of the Density Matrix Embedding Theory (DMET) method.
 We prove that, under certain assumptions, (i) the exact ground-state density matrix is a fixed-point of the DMET map for non-interacting systems, (ii) there exists a unique physical solution in the weakly-interacting regime, and (iii) DMET is exact at first order in the coupling parameter.
 We provide numerical simulations to support our results and comment on the physical meaning of the assumptions under which they hold true.
-We also introduce and discuss a specific $\NElec$-representability problem inherent to DMET.
+We show that the violation of these assumptions may yield multiple solutions of the DMET equations.
+We moreover introduce and discuss a specific $\NElec$-representability problem inherent to DMET.